jfcantin/RepData_PeerAssessment1/PA1_template.md

 It appears that filling the missing values have removed a lot of the `0` and moved the mean and median to the right.

 ## Are there differences in activity patterns between weekdays and weekends?

-First we create our WeekDayType factor to be added to the data.table without missing values.
-Then the mean is calculated for each WeekDayType - Interval combination.
+* Create our WeekDayType factor to be added to the data.table without missing values.
+* Calculate the mean for each WeekDayType - Interval combination.

 ```r
 getWeekDayType <- function(date) {